2016 Golden Globes: The Revenant, The Martian and Mr. Robot dominate proceedings

 SON OF SAUL (Hungary)

-The full list of Globe (television) winners can be seen below:
+The full list of television winners are…

 BEST TELEVISION SERIES (DRAMA)

-MR ROBOT
+MR. ROBOT

-BEST PERFORMANCE BY ACTOR IN A TELEVISION SERIES (DRAMA)
+BEST ACTOR IN A TELEVISION SERIES (DRAMA)

 Jon Hamm, MAD MEN

-BEST TELEVISION SERIES (COMEDY/MUSICAL)
+BEST TELEVISION SERIES (COMEDY OR MUSICAL)

 MOZART IN THE JUNGLE

-BEST PERFORMANCE BY ACTRESS IN A TELEVISION SERIES (COMEDY/MUSICAL)
+BEST ACTRESS IN A TELEVISION SERIES (COMEDY OR MUSICAL)

 Rachel Bloom, CRAZY EX GIRLFRIEND